 Visitors to Finland get surprised when they realize how many ferry connections there are between Finland and Sweden.
-These ferries are not small boats but huge ships that can accommodate even more than 3,000 passengers and in addition, they carry cars and trucks.
-Having a ferry from Helsinki to Stockholm is as common as having a train trip between cities.
+These ferries are not small boats but huge ships that can accommodate even more than 3,000 passengers.
+In addition, they carry hundreds of cars and trucks.
+For Finnish people, having a ferry from Helsinki to Stockholm is as common as having a train trip between cities.

 It is common for Finnish people to have a weekend getaway to Stockholm while some passengers are travelling on the sea just because of work.
 Similarly, Swedish people love taking a ferry from Stockholm to Helsinki.
-Because the combined passenger capacity of the ferries is so high that there are often many affordable deals available.
-This time, Viking Line had the best offer so we decided to grab it.
+Because the combined passenger capacity of the ferries is high there are continuously affordable deals available.
+Tickets for weekdays are cheaper than weekend tickets.

-Our Helsinki to Stockholm at 5pm on a Saturday afternoon from the Helsinki South Harbour.
-The cruise took overnight and we arrived to Stockholm next morning about 10am.
-We spent the night on the ferry.
-It is difficult to get bored on the ferries because they have a lot of free entertainment and a cabin is always included to the ticket price.
+Our Helsinki to Stockholm ferry departed at 5 p.m. on a Saturday from Helsinki South Harbour.
+The cruise took overnight and we arrived in Stockholm the next morning at about 10 am so we spent the night on the ferry.
+It is difficult to get bored on the ferries because they have a lot of free entertainment.
+A cabin for sleeping is always included in the ticket price.

-The ferries between Finland and Sweden stop almost always at the Åland Islands.
-There are two practical reasons: Cargo between the Åland islands and mainlands and these islands are tax-free area; By stopping at Åland, the ferries are allowed to sell tax-free products to passengers.
-For you, it means cheaper shopping.
+The ferries between Finland and Sweden stop at the Åland Islands.
+There are two practical reasons: Cargo between the Åland islands and mainlands and the islands are tax-free areas.
+By stopping at Åland, the ferries are allowed to sell tax-free products to passengers.
+For travellers, it means cheaper shopping.
 For example, you can buy clothes, sweets, alcohol and cigarettes onboard just like at airports.

-If you take Tallink Silja Line from Helsinki to Stockholm instead of Viking Line, the schedule is almost the same and it is departing from the same harbour in Helsinki.
-The only exception is that Tallink Silja Line arrives to a different harbour in Stockholm.
-Viking Line's terminal is almost in the centre of Stockholm but Silja's terminal is a few kilometres out from the city centre needing a metro ride.
+If you prefer taking the Tallink Silja Line from Helsinki to Stockholm instead of the Viking Line, the schedule is almost the same and the ferry departs from the same harbour in Helsinki.
+The only exception is that the Tallink Silja Line arrives at a different harbour in Stockholm.
+Viking Line's terminal is almost in the city centre of Stockholm but Silja's terminal is a few kilometres out from the city centre needing a metro ride.

 The gigantic size of the ferries will make you easily forget being on the sea.
-Even though Baltic Sea isn't that big, there are sometime high winds and waves can be many metres high.
-The sea may also be frozen during a winter.
+Even though the Baltic Sea isn't that big, there are sometimes high winds and waves can be many metres high.
+The sea may also be frozen during the winter.

 Even rough conditions are not dangerous for big ferries - they can operate safely in any weather, even when there are storms.
 However, the ride during bad weather may not be comfortable.
-High winds and waves while cruising may cause you feel seasick.
-Rough weathers are more common on the route from Helsinki to Stockholm than on the route from Turku to Stockholm.
-If you tend to get seasick easily and there is high winds forecast, we advise you to take some anti-vertigo pills.
-These medicines usually contains dimenhydrinate and meclizine.
+High winds and waves while cruising may cause you to feel seasick.
+Rough weather is more common on the route from Helsinki to Stockholm than on the route from Turku to Stockholm.
+If you tend to get seasick easily and there are high winds forecast, we advise you to take some anti-vertigo pills.
+These medicines usually contain dimenhydrinate and meclizine.
 In the summer season, the sea is usually quite calm.

-Pack with you anti-vertigo pills as treatment for motion sickness especially when you are sensitive for seasickness while cruising or travelling.
+Pack with you anti-vertigo pills as treatment for motion sickness especially when you are sensitive to seasickness while cruising or travelling.

 Our ferry from Helsinki to Stockholm was called M/S Gabriella.
 The ferry had been built in 1989 but it had been renovated many times.
-Of course, you can notice it is not anymore the most modern ship but it is still comfortable and clean inside.
+Of course, you can notice it is no longer the most modern ship but it is still comfortable and clean inside.
 The other Helsinki to Stockholm ferry of Viking Line is called M/S Amorella.
 It is the sister ferry of Gabriella.

 Helsinki to Stockholm cruises always include a cabin in the ticket price.
-Actually, the price is being calculated by cabin number no matter how many people there are inside.
-Usually one cabin is meant for 2 to 4 people.
+The price is calculated by cabin number no matter how many people there are inside.
+Usually, one cabin is meant for 2 to 4 people.

 Just before our departure, we got an offer from Viking Line to be able to upgrade our cabin class from B2 to A4T for only 10 euros extra fee.
-Cabins in the class A have window.
+Cabins in class A have windows.

 Cabin class C is the cheapest class.
 They are located on the lower floor, below the car deck and that is why they are noisy.
-Especially if there is ice on the sea, we recommend not to choose the cabin class C. Sleeping below the sea level isn't a nice thought either - it would mean a rough night.
+Especially if there is ice on the sea, we recommend not choosing cabin class C. Sleeping below sea level isn't a nice thought either - it would mean a rough night.